mnorelli/maptime-mobile-workshop/android/README.md

 ## Task #3: Advanced topics within the Mapbox Maps SDKs for Android

 To set up your project for the next round of tasks, navigate to the `AndroidManifest.xml` file and move the following intent filter to the `TaskThreeActivity` section in the `AndroidManifest.xml` file.
-This is to tell the Android app to open/use the `TaskThreeActivity` file as the first activity to open when the app opens.
+This is to tell the Android app to use the `TaskThreeActivity` file as the first screen displayed when the app opens.

 ```
 <intent-filter>